Matrixchung/EDAutopilot-v2/README.md

  - An autopilot bot for Elite:Dangerous based on OpenCV+Python.
 # What can it do?
  - Auto align with the displayed navigation circle
- - Run the Robigo Sightseeing mission automatically, you only have to select the missions and claim rewards
+ - Run the Robigo Sightseeing mission unmanned with a full support of FULLY-AUTOMATED process
  - Provide a gameSession API which you can write your own autonomous script
  - You can fork it as you wish to make changes
 # How to use it?